sara-nl/griddocs/source/Pages/FAQ.rst

      srm://gb-se-amc.amc.nl:8446/dpm/amc.nl/home/lsgrid/ # storage element at AMC

-A complete list of the LSG SURLs can be found at :ref:`life-science-clusters#cluster-details`
+A complete list of the LSG SURLs can be found at :ref:`life-science-clusters <lsg-hostnames>`